programmerta/rcp-n64-flex/README.md

 # N64 Cart Relocation Flex for N64HH
 A flex cable for easy relocation of the N64 cartridge slot for an N64HH build.
+Requires KiCad 8.99 (the nightly build) to view.

 ![Top View](images/top-flex-pic.png)